websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/enabling-search-suggestions.md

     Click *Execute* next to *Reindex all spell check indexes*.

-1. Add the *Suggestions* widget to the search page.
+1. Make sure that one *Suggestions* widget is on the search page (it's added by default if using the [Search Page Template](../working-with-search-pages/using-a-search-page-template.md)).

 1. Open the *Suggestions* widget configuration screen.
 Click the widget Options button (![Options](../../../images/icon-widget-options.png)) and select *Configuration*.